Texas Prepares as Harvey Strengthens to Category 2 Storm

 Landfall was predicted for late Friday or early Saturday between Port O'Connor and Matagorda Bay, a 30-mile (48-kilometer) stretch of coastline about 70 miles (110 kilometers) northeast of Corpus Christi.

 Harvey grew quickly Thursday from a tropical depression into a Category 1 hurricane.
-Early Friday, the National Hurricane Center reported it had become a Category 2.
+Early Friday, the National Hurricane Center reported it had become a Category 2 hurricane.
 Fueled by warm Gulf of Mexico waters, it was projected to become a major Category 3 hurricane.

 The last storm of that category to hit the U.S. was Hurricane Wilma in October 2005 in Florida.